jeff-luszcz/jeff-luszcz/README.md

   https://github.com/jeff-luszcz/PurpleTheopolis A low attention ambient display to show current Air Quallity

+  https://github.com/jeff-luszcz/AISTropoAlert   Utilityto send a Mastodon alert when far away ships are seen using AIS ship reports

 ## ⚡ I'll be speaking at the following conferences...